 One of the biggest changes for the new exam is the move from pencil and paper to an online testing version.
 The new exam will not be available in paper format, so students interested in taking the test will need to have at least a small bit of computer savvy to succeed.
 The Sun cites a number of potential advantages to the online exam, including:

-· Time shown in corner of screen to help students track timed sections
+- Time is shown in the corner of the screen to help students track timed sections

-· Quicker to answer questions on screen than move between answer page and test booklet
+- Quicker to answer questions on screen than move between the answer page and the test booklet

 The Cost Question

 ABC reports that the rising cost of the new GED exam is leaving some states looking for alternatives for the alternative to a high school diploma.
-The new GED may cost anywhere from $120 to $140, which is double or more the cost of the current examination.
-Students that are hard-pressed to come up with the exam fee this year may find the new cost completely out of reach – which makes higher education unattainable as well.
+The new GED may cost anywhere from $120 to $140, double or more than the current examination's cost.
+Students who are hard-pressed to come up with the exam fee this year may find the new cost completely out of reach – which makes higher education unattainable.

 The GED, also known as the General Education Development, is a series of tests that have been considered the gold standard in high school equivalency since the 1940s.
 Although states have always had the ability to select their own examinations for this purpose, the GED has been considered the national exam for decades.
 Since its inception, the test has been modified four times to make the exam more rigorous.

-Students that are currently in the process of taking the GED will need to finish the exam by December 31, 2013, or they will need to begin the entire testing process over again in 2014 with the new format.
+Students currently taking the GED will need to finish the exam by December 31, 2013, or they will need to begin the entire testing process again in 2014 with the new format.
 While states are still considering their options in GED testing, it does appear that the traditional paper and pencil test students have been taking for decades will soon be extinct.
 Time will tell whether revamped exams will produce students who are better prepared to launch careers or move forward to higher education.